When and How to Take Your Supplements?

 Read the directions given by the supplement's manufacturer; if there is no direction and warning about usage, then here are some useful guidelines that will help you to understand the working nature of your supplements.

-The main objective of taking a multivitamin is to fulfil all the nutritional gaps formed due to inadequate diet.
+The main objective of taking a multivitamin is to fulfill all the nutritional gaps formed due to inadequate diet.
 It is effective to take them with a meal; if you take your multivitamins with your breakfast, you are providing the required nutrients to the body.

 Calcium is a key mineral and plays a tremendous role in proper body functioning.
 You can take it at any time of the day, but it is better to read the label to know the type of calcium in your supplement.
 Calcium Citrate can be taken with or without food.
 In contrast, Calcium Carbonate should be taken along the food, which produces stomach acid that will help in the absorption of Calcium Carbonate.
 It is useful to take your calcium a few hours before your multivitamin or nutrient-rich meal; it can affect iron and zinc absorption.
 Take calcium supplements of small doses as its absorption is best when taken in smaller quantities, also take calcium supplements with magnesium oxide to minimize its constipating effects.

-Iron supplements work for only those people who have low iron levels or anaemic.
+Iron supplements work for only those people who have low iron levels or anemic.
 Do not take iron supplements without consulting your health professional due to the high chances of Iron toxicity.
 Avoid taking iron supplements with dairy products, carbonated or caffeinated beverages, spinach, and whole-grain foods.
 Take iron supplements, preferably on an empty stomach for best absorption, and avoid taking antacids or calcium supplements with it.

 Vitamin D can be taken at any time of the day; if using it for healthy bones and joints, use it along with Calcium and Magnesium for best results.